typicode/homerun/README.md

 ## Module

-If you need to customize, you can use homerun as a module.
+If you need to customize, homerun can be used as a module.

 ```javascript
 // index.js